bergmanlab/TELR/README.md

 The current version of TELR shows good performance on real Drosophila melanogaster data sets, including datasets with heterozygous TE insertions.

+TELR is written in python3 and is designed to run on linux operating system.

 ## Documentation
 The following sections will provide you installation instructions, usage guide, and descriptions of output files.
   - [Installation](docs/01_Installation.md)